GraceChilas/AWS-re-Start-Journey/Certifications and Badges/README.md

 - Deepen cybersecurity expertise
 - Build real-world projects to complement certifications

-This portfolio represents my ongoing journey in technology, with a focus of bridging law, technology, and cloud governances while building strong foundational and practical skills.
+This portfolio represents my ongoing journey in technology, with a focus of bridging law, technology, and cloud governance while building strong foundational and practical skills.